percona/percona-xtradb-cluster/doc/source/limitation.rst

 Percona XtraDB Cluster Limitations
 ==================================

-The following limitations apply to |PXC|:
+The following limitations apply to Percona XtraDB Cluster:

-Replication works only with |InnoDB| storage engine.
+Replication works only with InnoDB storage engine.
    Any writes to tables of other types are not replicated.

 Unsupported queries: